jhu-dvrk/dvrk-mfg-test/ReadMe.md

 * **DQLA2**: tests QLA #2 in a DQLA system
 * **dRAC Test**: GUI program that tests dRAC
 * **JHU SW Update**: updates the test software

+Some of the testing requires a terminal emulator, such as PuTTY.
+To install and set up PuTTY:

+1. Install putty if needed: `sudo apt install putty`
+2. Choose the `Serial` connection type and set `Speed` to 115200